acbilson/chaos-content/plants/technology/slim-your-dotnet-dockerfile.md

 ### Optimize Code Linking

 I don't fully understand how dotnet code is compiled, but any compiler option which leaves out what isn't needed is bound to cut down on our image size.
-Add the following XML to the relevant `.csproj` file(s) to reduce the final output.
+Add the following XML to the relevant `.csproj` file(s) to reduce the final output with the IL Linker tool.
 I'm building a console app, so that'd be the console project.

 {{< highlight html >}}
 	<PropertyGroup>